(Credit: Hasan Karim, Breaking Media)

 However, the result at Villa Park on 19 February is not a disaster by any means according to a new prediction.

-Liverpool manager Arne Slot smiles while being interviewed.
+Liverpool manager Arne Slot.

 Liverpool still favourites for Premier League title